ArchieCall/AccurateSleepOld/README.md

 sleep_ns(sleep_time)
 * A function to block the current task.
-* Parmeter - sleep_time is specified in seconds and must be a floating point between .000001 seconds and 100. seconds.
+* parmeter - sleep_time is specified in seconds and must be a floating point between .000001 seconds and 100.000000 seconds.

 The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.